 Many sports clubs sell alcohol, either as part of their fundraising strategy or simply as part of the social fabric of the club.

-The CBS website can be accessed here
+The treasury website can be accessed by going here

 Things to consider before applying – sporting and community club